ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 a single access token is usable across multiple RS's.
 An attacker could use this to gain information about the larger system by compromising only one RS.
-By limiting the information available to only that which is relevant to a specific RS, such as using a limited introspection reply as defined in {{introspection}}, a system can follow a principle of least disclosure to each RS.
+By limiting the information available to only that which is relevant to a specific RS, such as using a limited introspection reply as defined in {{introspection}}, a system can follow the principle of least disclosure to each RS.

 ## Resource References